 Ability to use functional reasoning and apply rational judgment in performing diversified work activities.

-Ability to coordinate eyes, hands, feet and limbs in performing moderately coordinated movements such as pressing, pumping and smoothing.
-Ability to grasp and place objects.
+Ability to coordinate eyes, hands, feet and limbs in performing skilled movements such as rapid keyboard use.

-Ability to exert moderate but not constant physical effort, typically involving some combination of climbing and balancing, stooping, kneeling, lifting, carrying, pushing (must be able to push a resident in a wheelchair (resident weighing up to 200 pounds) from 50-300 feet up to 100 times a shift when assisting with recreational activities) and pulling.
+Ability to exert moderate but not constant physical effort, typically involving some combination of climbing and balancing, stooping, kneeling, crouching, crawling, lifting, carrying, pushing and pulling.

-Ability to work under generally safe and comfortable conditions where exposure to environmental factors such as toxic agents may cause discomfort and poses a limited risk of injury.
+Ability to work under generally safe and comfortable conditions where exposure to environmental factors such as repetitive computer keyboard use may cause discomfort and poses a limited risk of injury.